-At first glance, the use of edges as additional features might look unnecessary, because both the appearance and spatial features are already included in the node features.
-However, its objectives are quite different.
-That is, the edge descriptor is suitable for describing the relative feature (e.g., position-relationship) rather than the absolute feature (e.g., position).
-The nodes and edges can act as error detection codes \cite{GeneralErrorDetectionCode} that complement each other.
-Figure \ref{fig:D} illustrates an example showing how the edge features help to discriminate a nearly duplicate S2G pair, which the node descriptor alone could not discriminate.
+At first glance, the use of edges as additional features might appear unnecessary, given that both appearance and spatial features are already incorporated in the node descriptors.
+However, the objectives of edge descriptors are quite different.
+Specifically, edge descriptors are more suited for capturing relative features (e.g., position relationships) rather than absolute features (e.g., position).